 WEMBLEY COUNTRY MUSIC FESTIVALS

-Promoter Mervyn Conn was the man behind staging these iconic festivals - the first Country Music event of any great magnitude to be held in Britain.
-Admired and respected, Mr Conn brought a plethora of overseas stars to these shores but he also encouraged home-grown talent too who would often be given the oppotunities to appear alongside the American stars on the main stage.
+I have the utmost of respect for promoter Mervyn Conn – an entrepreneur who capitalised on a gap in the market.
+With an ever-growing British country music fan base, Mr Conn was responsible for staging the first professional country music package show in 1968, when he was instrumental in bringing the legendary Johnny Cash to these shores for a string of dates at major venues.
+Accompanied by his wife June Carter, The Tennessee Three and The Statler Brothers – the tour proved a huge success and would be just the start for the Mervyn Conn Organisation.
+The following year, he defied all his critics by staging the greatest event Britain has ever seen in the realms of country music – the ‘International Festival of Country Music’ otherwise known affectionately as the ‘Wembley Festival’.
+This was the first country music event of any great magnitude to be held in Britain.
+Emulated but never equalled, Mr Conn brought a plethora of overseas stars to these shores, but he also encouraged home-grown talent too, and a select few even got the chance to appear alongside the American stars on the main stage.
 The 'Wembley Country Music Festival' was, for many years, the one event in the country music diary that everybody looked forward to.
-Sadly, in 1991, they came to an end - however, in 2012 Mervyn Conn staged a similar, scaled down, one-off event, as a finale.
+Sadly, in 1991, they came to an end after 23 consecutive years (1969-1991) - however, in 2012 Mervyn Conn staged a similar, scaled down, one-off event, as a grand finale.

-Jon's son Mark says, "As far as I'm aware, dad appeared on the main stage seven times either in his own right or together with his band Country Fever (1970, 1972, 1973, 1975, 1976, 1977, 1991) but he was also present at the majority of the festivals throughout the 1970's and early 1980's either backing other artists or compering the 'Best of British Talent Show' that took place next door at the 'Wembley Conference Centre'."
+Jon Derek appeared on the main stage seven times either in his own right or together with his band Country Fever (1970, 1972, 1973, 1975, 1976, 1977, 1991) but he was also present at the majority of the festivals throughout the 1970's and early 1980's either backing other artists or compering the 'Best of British Talent Show' that took place next door at the 'Wembley Conference Centre'.

 Click on the 'Wembley Festivals' sub-headings to discover more about Jon Derek's involvement in Mervyn Conn's 'International Festivals of Country Music'